 Once someone has developed an addiction, unfortunately, there’s no real “cure” - you can only manage the problem.

-To help you keep on top of things, there are lots of self-exclusion tools and blocking-software options available for you install on your devices as a key part of responsible gambling.
+To help you keep on top of things, there are a range of self-exclusion tools and blocking-software options available to install on your desktop, laptop, and mobile devices as a key part of responsible gambling.